drckf/paysage/docs/fit.md

-Set up the inital states for each of the Markov Chains.
-The initial state is randomly initalized.
+Set up the inital states for each of the Markov Chains.<br />The initial state is randomly initalized.

 ### set\_state